 - Explore a starter set of counter-intuitive skills and techniques to re-instate and sustain well-being for the person with dementia

-- Formulate a personal action plan to ensure maximum benefit from the
+- Formulate a personal action plan to ensure maximum benefit from the session

 This introductory session is designed for mixed audiences of professionals from all walks of life; attendees may also include family carers across the generations and their friends.